KSVSC/TreeTraversal-VisitorDesignPattern/README.md

-# Postfix Expression
+# Tree Traversal AST

-This is an implementation of a program that prints postfix and prefix patterns of the given infix expressions and evaluates them.
+Given an infix expression, the code parser it according to the grammar given in [calc.yy](https://github.com/KSVSC/TreeTraversal-VisitorDesignPattern/blob/main/astcpp-visitor_working/calc.yy) and constructs an AST.
+It does tree-traversal procedures to prints postfix and prefix patterns of the given infix expressions and evaluate them.

 ## Installation